rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ---

-In case you missed the news, [Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) and Rails 5.1 ships with the option to compile JavaScript with [Webpack](https://webpack.js.org) and adopts [Yarn](https://yarnpkg.org) as its package manager for JavaScript.
-My team at [LearnZillion](https://learnzillion.com) recently decided to switch from using the Rails asset pipeline for JavaScript compilation to Webpack on the heels of the Rails announcement.
+In case you missed the news, [Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) and Rails 5.1 ships with the option to compile JavaScript with [Webpack](https://webpack.js.org) via the [Webpacker gem](https://github.com/rails/webpacker).
+This is a big change after years of the Rails asset pipeline running on Sprockets and my team at [LearnZillion](https://learnzillion.com) recently decided to make the change to Webpack for JavaScript compilation.

 This post describes the challenges we encountered while switching from Sprockets to Webpack, how we solved those issues, and what we learned along the way.

-Though I imagine many of the issues we encountered may be relevant to other teams considering this switch, this post is not intended to be a general guide for switching to Webpack from Sprockets.
-This post also won't help you integrate with of the currently popular frameworks like React, Angular, Vue, Ember (we use Knockout.js).
+The issues we encountered may be generally relevant, this post is not intended to be a step-by-step guide for replacing the Rails asset pipeline with Webpack.
+This post also won't help you integrate with of the currently popular frameworks like React, Angular, Vue, or Ember (we use Knockout.js).

-That said, if you're working in a legacy Rails application and considering switching Webpack, perhaps some of what follows will be useful and you can learn from our mistakes.
+That said, if you're working in a legacy Rails application and considering Webpack, perhaps you can learn from our mistakes.

 ## Why switch?